atsout/atsout.github.io/index.md

 <p style="margin:0;"><b>Laboratory Intern</b><br>
 June 2022 - May 2023</p>
 <ul style="margin-left: -1.4em;">
-  <li>Wrote software using the OpenCV library in C++ for the purposes of filtering, identifying, collecting, and analyzing data in electron microscope images.</li>
+  <li>Wrote software using the OpenCV library in C++ for the purposes of filtering, identifying, collecting, and analyzing data in scanning and transmission electron microscope images.</li>
   <li>Prepared samples for scanning and transmission electron microscopes and used associated ThermoFisher software to operate microscopes.</li>
   <li>Used ImageJ software for image analysis.</li>
 </ul>